estebaniaac/Colla_final/README.md

-Perfect!
-Here's an updated `README.md` including the **collaborative BIM** academic context from IAAC:

----

 # ♻️ Speckle Carbon Matcher

 A Python-based app that extracts material volumes from Revit models via Speckle, matches them to **Oekobaudat EPDs**, and computes the **total embodied carbon footprint**.
 The results are pushed back to Speckle for direct BIM integration and visualization.